How to Start a Blog: A Step by Step Guide for Entrepreneurs

-In this guide, you’ll learn everything you need to know about starting a blog and laying the foundation for a profitable future.
+In this guide, you’ll learn everything you need to know about starting a blog and use affiliate marketing to make money online.
 I’ll walk you through every part of the process while avoiding the common mistakes that trip up so many new bloggers.

 Ready?
 Let’s jump in!

 What is a Blog?

 In case you’re new to the whole online world we’ll start at the very beginning.

 A blog is a style of website that’s consistently updated with new content.
 The voice of this content is usually more conversational and focuses on a certain niche.

 For most people, the goal of a blog is to build an audience and start making money online.